 Cost Performance Index (CPI) = 0.67

 From the calculation, we can see that since the CPI is less than one, you’re over budget.
-Therefore, to calculate the TCPI, you have to use the formula based on EAC.
+Therefore, to calculate the To Complete Performance Index (TCPI), you will use the formula based on EAC.

 TCPI = (BAC–EV)/(EAC–AC)